MeshachDev/Smart-Room-Automation-System-Using-Cisco-Packet-Tracer/README.md

 3. Use the Tablet PC → Home Gateway Interface to log in and control devices.
 4. Test the automation:
    - Move the Motion Detector simulation bar to trigger the Light.
-   - Adjust the Temperature Monitor values to trigger Fan/Heating Element.
+   - Adjust the Temperature Monitor values to trigger Fan.